I typically make it a habit to frequent a variety of businesses within one vertical, as opposed to sticking to one brand or company.

 What is Exit Management?
-And no, I’m not talking about exit interviews when someone quits. (although that may offer some value, just not for this context).
+And no, I’m not talking about exit interviews when someone quits.
+(Although that may offer some value, just not for this context.)

-Exit Management is everything that happens the moment someone gets up to leave your business and walks out the door.
+Exit Management is everything that happens from the moment someone gets up to leave your business and walks out the door.

 Listen, a customer is only truly made when they buy a second time, and if you drop the ball after you’ve taken their money and delivered the goods, you’re about to lose a customer.

-Maybe it’s just me, but there’s nothing that makes me feel more important than when I get out of my chair at a coffee shop and, as I walk towards the exit, a staff takes a split second out of their day to look up and cheerily wish me a wonderful day.
+Maybe it’s just me, but there’s nothing that makes me feel more important than when I get out of my chair at a coffee shop and, as I walk towards the exit, a staff member takes a split second out of their day to look up and cheerily wish me a wonderful day.

 I know… I know… the staff is hard to train and they couldn’t care less about the customer and you’ve told them a thousand times to say bye and golly they just don’t seem to listen!
 Well then, Mr. Business owner, either FIX the problem, or FIRE the problem.

 I don’t mean to sound negative, but blaming the staff is poor business management and nothing more than passing the buck.
 Own your business, own the results, and own the process.
 It’s YOUR business, not the staff’s, and it’s up to you to make sure you’ve got a great culture and staff who believe in what you believe.